danielkong/parsekit/res/minimath.md

 I hope this simple tutorial has sparked some ideas in your mind for how to use ParseKit for parsing more interesting langauges than *MiniMath* in your Mac and iOS applications.

 The [main ParseKit repository is here](http://github.com/itod/parsekit/).
 I'm [@iTod](https://twitter.com/iTod "Todd Ditchendorf (iTod) on Twitter") on Twitter, and if you find some use for ParseKit, consider checking out [some of my other software](http://celestialteapot.com).
+Cheers!